Skeleton Sparsification and Densification Scale-Spaces: Task-Specific Skeletonisation Scale-Spaces

 \subsubsection{Skeletonisation Implementation}

 We require discrete skeletons as a starting point.
 As discussed in Section~\ref{sec:skeldisc}, all discrete skeletons are approximations and thus the exact definition of the discrete skeleton set $\SK$ depends significantly on the method of computation.
 For all of our experiments, we use the same algorithm, namely maximal disk thinning \cite{PB12} based on the skeleton membership criteria of \citet{remy2005}.
 This method guarantees that the skeleton has a one pixel width and preserves the homotopy of the original shape.
 Both for the skeleton computation and the reconstruction we require distance maps, which we compute with the method of \citet{meijster2000}.
 For the reconstruction itself, we rely on a simple disk drawing algorithm according to Definition \ref{def:transforms}.
+A sample implementation is available on Zenodo \cite{GP26code}.